 Dr Laura D’Olimpio is a Senior Lecturer in Philosophy of Education at the University of Birmingham and co-editor of the open access Journal of Philosophy in Schools.
 Laura is a regular contributor to public philosophy, writing for The Conversation; The Ethics Centre; and ABC’s Religion and Ethics website, and appearing on ABC Radio National’s Philosopher’s Zone and The Minefield.
 Laura’s first book, Media and Moral Education: a philosophy of critical engagement (London, Routledge, 2018) won the 2018 Philosophy of Education Society of Australasia’s annual book prize.
 Her next book, On the Necessity of Aesthetic Education, is forthcoming with Bloomsbury.

 Alan Tapper taught philosophy for about 20 years, mainly at Edith Cowan University, and has worked as a public policy researcher at the John Curtin Institute of Public Policy, Curtin University, for about 8 years.
 He was Chair of the Reference Group that designed the WACE Philosophy and Ethics course.
 With Stephan Millett he has co-written three secondary-school philosophy textbooks, Philosophy and Ethics (Cengage).
-He is currently Treasurer of FAPSA.
 He is still searching for the meaning of his life.

 Alison Freeman is the Associate Principal at Geographe Primary School in Busselton.
 Alison has been leading a whole school approach to Philosophy in Schools for six years at Geographe Primary and prior to that lead a whole school approach at Pemberton District High School.
 Alison is an accredited Level 2 Teacher Educator in Philosophy and has been running Level 1 workshops in Western Australia for 14 years now.
 In 2013 she won the Outstanding Professional Service Award for her contributions to the Association for Philosophy in Schools (WA).
 She is currently the Head facilitator for the South West Philosothon and each year has the honour of awarding the most promising philosopher of the evening the Alison Freeman trophy.